brandur/sorg/content/drafts/soft-assertions.md

 want to just terminate the program like we would in a C program.
 Instead, we'd likely throw an exception and have a middleware translate it into a 500 to show to the end user.

+Exception in tests and development.
+Swallowed silently in production.

+Catches problems in edge cases that may have been forgotten in the test cycle.